Where we stand and why we are needed

 There are numerous challenges facing the UK today, many of which we believe could be met by the application of liberal principles and the implementation of Liberal Policies.

 We live in an increasingly authoritarian age.
-The previous Labour government has acted to centralise power with politburo style target setting and increasing government control.
-Despite its much vaunted ‘freedom agenda’ the current Coalition government has done little in practical terms to turn back this tide.
+Previous Labour governments have acted to centralise power with politburo style target setting and increasing government control.
+Little has happened in practical terms to turn back this tide.

 Whatever the problem the answer is the same: introduce more regulations, laws and targets and assume central government control.